Vietnam with Jamie Bissonnette

 After our remarkable tour, we’ll head onwards to Cao Dai Holy See, an elaborate temple of colorful halls and a vast inner sanctuary.
 Caodaism is the third-most practiced religion in Vietnam—it’s an intricate blend of other major world religions like Buddhism, Christianity, and Hinduism—and we’ll learn more about its history as we marvel at the temple’s ornate designs.

-Our journey through the countryside complete, it’s back to the city for a night of celebration.
-Our farewell dinner at Hoa Tuc—a former opium refinery turned Art Deco row house—is a joyful reminder of our time together in Vietnam, and alongside Jamie we’ll recount our favorite memories over a delicious feast.
 After dinner, the night is yours to explore.
 You’ll find us at one of the city’s chic rooftop bars, nursing an unhurried nightcap in this city that never sleeps.

 Day 11: Departures